gbmhunter/blog/content/pcb-design/general-routing-tips/index.md

 Antennas can also be used for stress relief during soldering for stress-sensitive parts, such as accelerometers and gyros.
 Un-used pins on the stress-sensitive component package are routed a minimum distance from the pad, just like the used pins, so that when soldering using reflow or infrared techniques, all the solder on the pads melts and solidifies at the same time, reducing the stress on the component.

-{{< img src="routed-accelrometer-footprint-showing-thermal-relief-on-not-connects-for-stress-relief.png" caption="Routing un-used pins on a accelerometer component package a minimum distance away from the IC to reduce stress when infrared/reflow soldering."  width="800px" >}}
+{{% figure src="routed-accelrometer-footprint-showing-thermal-relief-on-not-connects-for-stress-relief.png" caption="Routing un-used pins on a accelerometer component package a minimum distance away from the IC to reduce stress when infrared/reflow soldering."  width="800px" %}}

 ## Undesired Antennas